MagdiAref/PhotoAlbum-AndroidApp/README.md

 # PhotoAlbum-AndroidApp
-A Photo Album Android Application allowing user to store and edit photos on their Android phone.
+A Photo Album Android Application allowing user to store and edit photos on an Android phone.